knat/XData/Docs/TutorialEBiz.md

 ![](EBizSolution.png)

-`Service` defines the schema EBiz.xds, The XData indicator file Service.xdi indicates the schema compiler to generate the code in C# namespace `Service.Common`, `Service.EBiz` and `Service.WebApi`.
+`Service` defines the schema EBiz.xds, the code is generated in C# namespace `Service.Common`, `Service.EBiz` and `Service.WebApi`.
 After (re)build the project, __XDataGenerated.cs will contain the generated code, open and view it :) Don't be scared, using the generated code is easy.
 Because every generated class is partial, we can add our code to the classes:

 ```C#
 namespace Service.Common {